 Push notifications are just a short blurb of text, taking up little of the recipient’s time.
-They should be used as a reminder to your audience about your great content or as a quick promotion of a new blog post.
+They are a reminder to your audience about your great content or as a quick promotion of a new blog post.
 On the other hand, a successful email campaign can seduce the reader, building a rapport that a push notification can’t match.

 The other important difference between the two is that viewers can’t choose to not open push notifications.
-Appearing instantly on people’s screens, push notifications display an open message that can’t be missed.
+They appear instantly on people’s screens.
+Push notifications are a message that simply can’t be missed.
 This is the opposite of email, which can only be successful if opened.
 You could be sending the most interesting and relevant content in your emails but if your audience chooses not to open them then you could easily lose potential returning visitors.

-Push notifications should, therefore, be seen as a way to remind your viewers about your site, encouraging them to return.
-Email, however, is more about the long game of relationship building.
-By using both you should hopefully appeal to a wider range of people, increasing your returning visitor numbers and site following.
+Push notifications should be seen as a way to remind your viewers about your site, encouraging them to return.
+Email is more about the long game of relationship building.
+Use both.
+This way you should hopefully appeal to a wider range of people, increase returning visitors and grow a following.

 What to Look for in a Push Notification Plugin?

-When choosing a plugin there are a few key elements worth considering:
+When choosing a plugin to add push notifications to WordPress there are a few key elements worth considering: